 How do Canadians choose which grocery stores to buy groceries from?

-It boils down to, first and foremost, PRICE, proximity followed by packaging and environment as to how consumers view the products they purchase to be reasonable, better or the best.
+It boils down to, first and foremost, PRICE, proximity, followed by packaging and environment, and how consumers view the products they purchase to be reasonable, better, or the best.

 No one wants to buy a bruised apple or a mushy tomato, so they end up on the reduced rack.